 Step 1: Calculate Your Average Weekly Wage

-Gather your pay stubs, tax returns, or wage statements for the 52 weeks before your injury.
-Add all gross earnings including:
+Pull together pay stubs, tax returns, or wage statements for the 52 weeks before your injury.
+Add up all gross earnings:

-Divide total annual earnings by 52 to determine your AWW.
+Divide total annual earnings by 52.
+That's your AWW.

 Step 2: Determine Your Compensation Rate

 Multiply your AWW by your state's compensation percentage (typically 60-67%).
-Compare this figure to your state's maximum weekly rate—you receive the lower of the two amounts.
+Then compare that figure to your state's maximum weekly rate.
+You get whichever amount is lower.

 Example: $1,200 AWW × 66.67% = $800 compensation rate.
 If your state maximum is $1,000/week, you receive $800.
 If the state maximum is $700, you receive $700.